juliantom/Pangenomes_of_the_Human_Oral_Microbiome/workflow/README.md

 # 🧬 Workflows

 This directory contains the reproducible workflows that power the construction and analyzis of species-level pangenomes of the human oral microbiome.
 These workflows are implemented in **Snakemake** and organized into two modular stages:
-- Genome processing - prepares genomic files into searchable databases with annotations
+- **Genome processing** - prepares genomic files into searchable databases with annotations
-- Pangenome construction - builds taxon-specific pangenomes and associated metrics
+- **Pangenome construction** - builds taxon-specific pangenomes and associated metrics

-This structure reflects both the biological logic of the analysis and the goal of producing reusable, community-facing pangenomes.
+This structure reflects both the biological logic of the analysis and the goal of producing **reusable, community-facing pangenomes**.

 ***